 After the death and the resurrection of Jesus Christ, one of those things his disciples inherited was persecution, though this according to the bible scholars was allowed for the gospel to be expanded.

 The more the Gospel of the Salvation is being extended even to non-Jews, the more Christians faced persecution.
 Some were killed, some were beaten and so on.

 In this generation of ours, thing seems not to have been changed, this is because Christians around the world were facing different forms of tribulation.

-Those who were being hit most are those in those in Asian part of the world especially those in middle belt but does not means that Christians in other part of the world were conveniently worshiping their creator.
+Those who were being hit most are those in those in Asian part of the world especially those in middle belt that does not means that Christians in other part of the world were conveniently worshiping their creator.

-According to reports from various Christian’s Organisations over six hundred Christians were killed between January to June 2019.
+According to reports from various Christian’s Organisations, over six hundred Christians were killed between January to June 2019.

 Kaduna state according to Barnabas Fund contacts has been the worst-hit state, with nearly 300 people killed when heavily-armed Fulani militia raided Karamai village, and at least six other predominantly Christian villages across the region, between February and April.

 In some of the most callous attacks witnessed in recent years, brutal rapes and maiming with machetes were reported.
 Over 300 homes were destroyed in the raids and many acres of farmland ravaged and property looted across the state.
 In Dogon Noma village, eyewitness accounts described gunmen “shooting and hacking down anything that moved”.